ayushjain91/JellyBean/README.md

 # JellyBean

-This repository contains code and data fir the oaoer [*Surpassing Humans and Computers with JELLYBEAN: Crowd-Vision-Hybrid Counting Algorithms*] (http://www.aaai.org/ocs/index.php/HCOMP/HCOMP15/paper/viewFile/11593/11440).
+This repository contains code and data for the paper [*Surpassing Humans and Computers with JELLYBEAN: Crowd-Vision-Hybrid Counting Algorithms*] (http://www.aaai.org/ocs/index.php/HCOMP/HCOMP15/paper/viewFile/11593/11440).